fiatjaf/sitio/README.md

     ),
     React.createElement('header', {}, 'you are browsing the page ' + pathname),
     React.createElement('main', {}, props.children), // you must include props.children somewhere
-    React.createElement('footer', {}, 'this site was generated with react-site'), React.createElement('script', {src: '/bundle.js'}) // you must include /bundle.js at the bottom
+    React.createElement('footer', {}, 'this site was generated with sitio'), React.createElement('script', {src: '/bundle.js'}) // you must include /bundle.js at the bottom
   )
 }